Member of the European Parliament Sophia in ‘t Veld about EU and dissatisfaction with FATCA

 What can individuals do?

-In ‘t Veld has high hopes on affected people taking action: “What is very useful if all those people who are affected, and I think we are probably talking about hundreds of thousands across the European Union, get organised, and to unite and to speak with a single voice, because I think that that makes the movement much more powerful.”
+In ‘t Veld has high hopes for affected people taking action: “What is very useful if all those people who are affected, and I think we are probably talking about hundreds of thousands across the European Union, get organized, and to unite and to speak with a single voice, because I think that that makes the movement much more powerful.”
 The starting point is for individuals to contact their national politicians.
 The national governments can then in turn instruct their EU representatives to raise the subject politically and work on legislation.
 So far only The Netherlands and France have been putting the matter on the agenda actively with their governments, so MEP Sophie in ‘t Veld tells us.

-Should US persons wait with filing?
+Should US persons wait for filing?

 “Chances of the EU convincing the Americans to change their tax system are very very slim” Sophie in ‘t Veld says.
 Furthermore, EU laws can’t protect citizens from US tax laws.
 In ‘t Veld advises people to seek proper advice and she reiterates the need for also informing national governments.